alexia-maria/IntroductionToRobotics/README.md

 Develop a ”Smart Environment Monitor and Logger” using Arduino.
 This sys-tem will utilize various sensors to gather environmental data, log this data intoEEPROM, and provide both visual feedback via an RGB LED and user interaction through a Serial Menu.
 The project focuses on integrating sensor readings,memory management, Serial Communication and the general objective of build-ing a menu.

+The video of my homework is available on youtube: https://youtu.be/UbVYs-w5v2Q